How To Think Differently And Be More Creative

 7. Be Curious And Your Humility Will Show

-Allow yourself to learn by being curious and become practiced at asking thoughtful questions – gently.
+Allow yourself to learn by being curious and become practised at asking thoughtful questions – gently as Edgar Schein suggests.
 When you put a question this way, you are making yourself momentarily vulnerable by acknowledging what you don’t yet understand.
 You are showing humility and inviting other people to share what they already know.
 Curiosity will increase your intellectual capacity.
 Your humility will ensure that sharing knowledge and building understanding becomes the norm.

 Are you willing to be vulnerable?